Cass-1/Spreadsheet-Application/README.md

 The basic speadsheet is working and can have values inputted.
 Additionally, the spreadsheet supports basic references.

 ### ExpressionTree
 Not finished.
-I stil need to implement the following
+I still need to implement the following
-- Converting from infix expression to postfix expression
+- Converting from tokenized infix expression to tokenized postfix expression
-- Creating the nodes and building the expression tree from a tokenized list of the expression.
+- Creating the nodes and building the expression tree from the tokenized list of the expression.

 ### Integration
 The Spreadsheet and the ExpressionTree are not yet integrated.